Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 6. Method

-Method is a CRM platform designed for businesses that use QuickBooks or Xero to manage processes more efficiently.
-It excels in two-way synchronization, meaning your CRM updates automatically reflect in your accounting platform and vice versa.
+Method is a CRM software platform designed for businesses that use QuickBooks or Xero to manage business processes more efficiently.
+It excels in two-way synchronization, meaning your CRM software updates automatically reflect in your accounting platform and vice versa.
+Although it offers customer service portals and workflow automation, it is heavily integrated with QuickBooks, making it less appealing to broader wholesale distribution operations needing full wholesale CRM functionality.

 Key features

-• QuickBooks and Xero integration: Two-way sync keeps invoices, payments, and customer data accurate between Xero and QuickBooks, eliminating costly mistakes.
+• QuickBooks and Xero integration capabilities: Two-way sync keeps invoices, payments, and customer data accurate between accounting systems, eliminating costly data entry mistakes.

-• Company’s customer portals: These online portals allow customers to edit their information and view their transaction history, enhancing and improving customer service.
+• Customer portals: Online portals allow customers to edit their customer information and view their order history, enhancing customer service and improving customer satisfaction.

-• Workflow automation: Automating repetitive tasks allows sales teams to concentrate on more critical roles.
+• Workflow automation: Automating repetitive business processes allows sales teams to concentrate on more critical sales activities roles.

-• Comprehensive customer view: Offers a 360-degree profile, including transaction history and interaction details.
+• Comprehensive customer relationship view: Offers a 360-degree profile, including transaction history and customer interactions details for account management.

 • Integration with QuickBooks and Xero for streamlined accounting processes.